Kunutza/Youtube-Playlist-Downloader/README.md

 - find(make list) available audios abrs for the file_format and abr asked
 - find(make list) available videos resolutions for the file_format and resolution asked

+## Version 1.4
+- prompt that if some res/abr are not enough alternatives will be suggested
+- print alternatives for download if not all res/abr are there (make and ask for alternative before this step)
+- for start give 2 alternatives (fill with the highest/lowest/none res/abr possible)
+- added some documentation so the code is less confusing to read

 # TODO
 - Implement documentation
 - get rid of global variables